Lauren-Akhidenor/Agricultural-Insurance-Northern-State-Nigeria/README.md

-# Analysing the partcipation level of poultry farmers in agricultural insurance in Northern Nigeria
+# Analysing the participation level of poultry farmers in agricultural insurance in Northern Nigeria

 ---